Skip to content

 • Initial Model Training: Start with a baseline model that can perform a relatively simple version of the task.
 We can use supervised learning, imitation learning, or reinforcement learning to train this initial model to get some base level of capabilities and alignment.

 • Amplification: Use various copies of the model, external tools, or any other techniques to improve the capabilities of the model to solve more complex tasks.
 One example of a complex task is generating training signals.
-The overseer uses the amplified abilities to assist in generating more effective training signals for aligned behavior.
+The overseer uses the amplified abilities to assist in generating better training signals.

 • Task decomposition: If possible, break the task into individually achievable sub-tasks.
 Multiple copies of the model solve the subtasks and work in parallel.
 Then we combine the collective outputs to solve the more complex problem.